Smoke bombs are the real deal if you want to transform your photos into an explosion of colors.

-For instance, you may place a smoke bomb inside a prop and ask your model to hold the prop.
-This will add a new, exciting element to the scene for impeccable smoke bomb pictures.
+For instance, you can consider placing a smoke bomb inside a prop and ask your model to hold it.
+Using an item for the smoke bomb will add a new, exciting element to the scene for impeccable smoke bomb pictures.

 Smoke Cloud Effect

-The model can hold still for a few seconds the smoke grenade in front of her/him then walk forward through the cloud of smoke to create a cool moody effect.
+The model can stand still for a few seconds, smoke grenade billowing in front of him/her.
+When the smoke is right, then he/she will walk forward through the cloud of smoke to create a surreal mood.

 Colored Smoke Movement

-The best light is undeniably natural light.
-You may shoot your smoke bomb photos during the golden hour to add a natural, soft light to your portraiture.
+The best lighting is undeniably the sunlight.
+You may shoot your smoke bomb photos during the golden hour to add a natural, soft glow to your portraiture.

-For night photos, consider using brightly colored smoke bombs to deliver creatively stunning images.
+When you need night photos, why not consider using brightly colored smoke bombs?
+They will give you those creatively stunning pictures.

-If you want to use artificial lights consider bringing with you some strobe lights for portraits.
+If you want to use artificial lights consider bringing some strobe lights for portraits.

 Smoke Bomb Photography Frequently Asked Questions